 Participants of the ISBA program will be required to purchase the same health insurance that is offered for students that participate in the IDC semester programs.
 Additionally, all students will be registered with the US State Department.
 The program will provide each participant with supplemental insurance.
 All students will be provided transportation (via taxi or private bus) to IDC on days when class is held.
 A private bus will be chartered for transportation to off-campus sites such as company visits and immersive experiences.
 Each student will be given a wallet size card with emergency numbers and we will go over emergency procedures on day one of the on-site orientation.

-The program fee will be $4,000, which includes tuition, housing, insurance, excursions, local bus pass, some meals and ground transportation while in Israel.
+The program fee of $4,500 includes tuition, housing, insurance, excursions, some meals and ground transportation while in Israel.
 Students will be responsible for their own food budget, airfare and any additional expenses, including, but not limited to elective travel.
 Scholarships are available.

 Overseas Programs | Washington University in St. Louis | Campus Box 1088 | One Brookings Drive | St. Louis, MO 63130-4899 | firstname.lastname@example.org | (314) 935-5958 | fax (314) 935-7642